 At Rangiora High School Year 9 and Year 10 students are organised in House groupings and the curriculum is delivered as part of a ‘Connected Curriculum’ approach to learning.
-The Learning Areas involved in this will be English, Health and Physical Education, Mathematics, Science and Social Studies.
-A team of five teachers, one from each Learning Area, will be assigned to each House grouping and they will design what the learning ‘looks like’ for their Year 9 or Year 10 Learning ‘hub’.
+The four Learning Areas involved in this will be English, Mathematics, Science and Social Studies.
+A team of four teachers, one from each Learning Area, will be assigned to each House grouping and they will design what the learning ‘looks like’ for their Year 9 or Year 10 Learning ‘hub’.

 Whilst it is acknowledged that there are natural connections between some Learning Areas such as English and Social Studies, or Mathematics and Science, it is also acknowledged that rich connections also exist between and across all areas of the curriculum.
 In fact this is one of the key principles of the New Zealand Curriculum: